Dowell-Lab/Tfit/README.md

 $ make
 ```

-If the program compiled successfully you should see the below output.
+If the program compiles successfully you should see the following output.

 ```
 =========================================